 - A personal statement from you stating your overall career goal and a brief description of your professional goals with regard to work and further education.
 The personal statement should link your goals to relevant educational experiences and strengths; a description of your critical thinking and writing abilities; and a summary of your technology skills.

-B. Have AT LEAST two (2) references fill out the reference form at the following link.
+- Have AT LEAST two (2) references fill out the reference form- LTMS Reference Web Form

-Your references should be individuals who can give evidence of your critiical thinking, ability to engage in graduate studies, and your ability to work independently in groups.
+- Your references should be individuals who can give evidence of your critical thinking, ability to engage in graduate studies, and your ability to work independently in groups.

-For physical recommendations, please complete the following pdf form and send to your reference.
-They will need to complete their portion of the form and attach their letter in an email to LT-MS@unt.edu.
+- For physical recommendations, please complete the following pdf form- LTMS Reference Form PDF, and send to your reference.
+References will need to complete their portion of the form and email the completed form to LT-MS@unt.edu.
+The MyUNT portal will show the status of your reference letters once they are received and processed by the department.

 - Completed applications are due to the Department no less than two (2) weeks before the start of the term you intend to enroll.